kokkos/kokkos-core-wiki/API-Reference/Kokkos::kokkos_malloc.md

 ## Template parameters

 * `MemorySpace`:  Controls the storage location.
-If omitted the default memory space of the default execution space is used (i.e. `Kokkos::DefaultExecutionSpace::memory_space`).
+If omitted the memory space of the default execution space is used (i.e. `Kokkos::DefaultExecutionSpace::memory_space`).

 ## Return value